 Noteworthy places close to Veverkova:

 Krymská Street, located in the up-and-coming neighborhood of Vršovice, has been on the map ever since the New York Times called it one its “Favorite European Streets.”
+In fact, we wrote a whole other post about it!
 The street itself may have a slightly run-down, funky feel to it, but don’t let the grittiness get in the way of exploring this artsy neighborhood.
 If you’re into indie music and mismatched retro furniture, cafe V lese might just be the perfect café-bar for you.
 For queers and their friends, stop by Patra, a community space and bar run by the Mezipatra Queer Film Festival.
 As for restaurants Jam & Co does Asian fusion right, whereas Plevel is one of the only places in Prague where you can have vegan goulash.

 Noteworthy places close to Krymská: